-HIST-244 Modern Economic History (2A1) (formerly HI-144) 3 class hours 3 credits
+HIST-244 Modern Economic History (2A) (formerly HI-144)

 History of the global economy from the development of capitalism to contemporary economic issues including finance, trade, industrialism, energy, and business organization.
 Readings will be drawn from primary and secondary source material.